Jamaliela/SecretBarcodesProject/README.md

 ![alt text](image/crc_ceasarcipher.JPG "Image of CRC card for CeasarCipher")

-- Include the main file, which will be calling all of the other code.
+- The main files, which will be calling all of the other code:
+  - a08_upc_start.py
+  - a09_caesar_cipher.py

 **NOTE 1**: Your initial design plan may not fully reflect your final product,